-- Providing the sheets are installed in strict accordance with this specification the HarditexTM sheet performance will be warrantied by James Hardie in terms of the requirements of the New Zealand Building Code of 15 years. - The specifications given under Section 1 must be followed to warranty the sheet performance of the HarditexTM sheets.
+- Providing the sheets are installed in strict accordance with this specification the HarditexTM sheet performance will be warranted by James Hardie in terms of the requirements of the New Zealand Building Code of 15 years. - The specifications given under Section 1 must be followed to ensure the sheet performance of the Harditex[TM] sheets is covered by the warranty.